jquery/learn.jquery.com/page/javascript-101/closures.md

 Closures can also be used to resolve issues with the `this` keyword, which is unique to each scope:

 ```
-//Using a closure to access inner and outer object instances simultaneously">
+//Using a closure to access inner and outer object instances simultaneously
 var outerObj = {
   myName : "outer",
   outerFunction : function() {